Albert0i/RU330/adt.md

 base_address + (index + element_size)
 ```

 See!
-Efficient and simple random access is obtained...
+Efficient and simple random access are obtained...
 Array, per se, has it downside, ie. memory chunk has to be allocated consecutively and may incur wastage of space.
 In addition, every element is bounded to a specific index (position in memory) which makes it non-trivial task to move or insert element in between, searching and sorting are also time-consuming.
 Array is the most widely used data structure in modern programming languages (I think).
 If more details is deduced in the first place... may be we could opt a better data structure, ie:

 > Manipulation shapes the data structure.

 List, Stack, Queue, Set, Collection are common abstract data types.
 Each of them bear peculiar properties, have their pros and cons.

 Similarly, if it is required to process a number of records?
-The most obvious choice is table in relational database, because we can not forsee the future requirement.
-Storing everything in tables is the most flexible solution.
+The most obvious choice is table in relational database, because we can not forsee future requirement.
+Storing everything in tables seems the most flexible solution.

 1. [Programming with abstract data types, Barbara Liskov and Stephen Zilles, 1974](https://dl.acm.org/doi/pdf/10.1145/800233.807045)